Anal Itching, also known as an itchy bottom, can be uncomfortable or even painful.

-Your physician will visually assess the skin on your bum to look for possible causes on the itchiness.
+Your physician will visually assess the skin on your bum to look for possible causes of the itchiness.
 Inform him of any medications you took or currently take and accompanying symptoms you’ve experienced.

 Treatment plans are often designed to help you get rid of itchy bums without medications.
 The usual focus is on improving hygiene on your buttocks and perineal area.
-Soaking in warm sitz baths is also advised for the relief of piles/haoemorrhoids.
-But existing skin conditions such as eczema and psoriasis will need medicated creams or lotions to help soothe the itchiness in the area.
+Soaking in warm sitz baths is also advised to relieve piles/haemorrhoids.
+However, existing skin conditions such as eczema and psoriasis will need medicated creams or lotions to help soothe the itchiness in the area.

 Let Mobidoctor assist you in seamlessly getting the professional medical advice and help you seek.